kuzzleio/documentation-old/src/api-documentation/controller-server/get-config.md

 }
 ```

-Returns the current Kuzzle configuration.
+Returns the current Kuzzle Backend configuration.

 <aside class="warning" style="float: none;clear: left;width: 46%;">
-This route should be opened only to administrators, as it might export sensitive informations about servers configuration or plugins private configuration.
+This route should only be accessible to administrators, as it might return sensitive information about the Kuzzle Backend configuration.
 </aside>